-Omega-3 fatty acids are an important type of polyunsaturated fat that your body cannot produce.
-As your body cannot produce these fats, they are known as essential fats suggesting that you have to rely upon your diet to get these fats.
+Omega-3 fatty acids are essential polyunsaturated fat your body cannot produce.
+As your body cannot produce these fats, they are known as essential fats, suggesting that you must rely on your diet to get them.

-According to the American Heart Association (AHA), you need to take at least two portions of fish every week to meet your body's omega-3 requirements.
-Omega-3 fats are an important part of human cell membranes that fulfill many important roles in the body.
+According to the American Heart Association (AHA), you must take at least two portions of fish weekly to meet your body's omega-3 requirements.
+Omega-3 fats are an important part of human cell membranes that fulfill many essential bodily roles.

 There are different types of omega-3 fats containing different chemical shapes and sizes.
 The three common types of omega-3 fats are:

-- Alpha-linolenic acid (ALA) supports the immune system, heart, and nervous system and can be easily converted into EPA and DHA.
+Alpha-linolenic acid (ALA) supports the immune, heart, and nervous systems and can be easily converted into EPA and DHA.

 Benefits of Omega-3